arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 In the previous design, users are connected to the web server directly.
 Users will unable to access the website if the web server is offline.
 In another scenario, if many users access the web server simultaneously and it reaches the web server’s load limit, users generally experience slower response or fail to connect to the server.
-A load balancer is the best technique to address these problems.
+A #load_balancer is the best technique to address these problems.

-### Load balancer
+### #load_balancer

-A load balancer evenly _distributes incoming traffic_ among web servers that are defined in a load-balanced set.
+A #load_balancer evenly _distributes incoming traffic_ among web servers that are defined in a load-balanced set.

 ![load balancer](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.04.png)

-As shown in Figure 1-4, users connect to the public IP of the load balancer directly.
+As shown in Figure 1-4, users connect to the public IP of the #load_balancer directly.
 With this setup, _web servers are unreachable directly by clients_ anymore.

 For better security, private IPs are used for communication between servers.
 A private IP is an IP address reachable only between servers in the same network;
 however, it is unreachable over the internet.
-The load balancer _communicates with web servers through private IPs_.
+The #load_balancer _communicates with web servers through private IPs_.

-In Figure 1-4, after a load balancer and a second web server are added, we successfully solved no failover issue and improved the availability of the web tier.
+In Figure 1-4, after a #load_balancer and a second web server are added, we successfully solved no #failover issue and improved the availability of the web tier.
 Details are explained below:
 - If server 1 goes offline, all the traffic will be routed to server 2.
 This prevents the website from going offline.
 We will also add a new healthy web server to the server pool to balance the load.
-- If the website traffic grows rapidly, and two servers are not enough to handle the traffic, the load balancer can handle this problem gracefully.
-You only need to add more servers to the web server pool, and the load balancer automatically starts to send requests to them.
+- If the website traffic grows rapidly, and two servers are not enough to handle the traffic, the #load_balancer can handle this problem gracefully.
+You only need to add more servers to the web server pool, and the #load_balancer automatically starts to send requests to them.

 Now the web tier looks good, what about the data tier?
-The current design has one database, so it does not support failover and redundancy.
-Database replication is a common technique to address those problems.
-Let us take a look.
+The current design has one database, so it does not support #failover and #redundancy.
+Database
+#replication is a common technique to address those problems.
+Let us take a
+look.

-### Database replication
+### Database #replication

-Quoted from Wikipedia: “Database replication can be used in many database management systems, usually with a master/slave relationship between the original (master) and the copies (slaves)” [3].
+Quoted from Wikipedia: “Database #replication can be used in many database management systems, usually with a master/slave relationship between the original (master) and the copies (slaves)” [3].